 What are the different types of life insurance policies?

-Life insurance is an important financial tool that provides protection and peace of mind for individuals and their families.
+Life insurance is an essential financial tool that provides protection and peace of mind for individuals and their families.
 There are three main types of life insurance policies:

-1. Term Life Insurance: This type of insurance provides coverage for a specific period, typically ranging from 10 to 30 years.
+1. Term Life Insurance: This type of insurance covers a specific period, typically 10 to 30 years.
 It offers a death benefit to the policyholder’s beneficiaries if they pass away during the policy term.
-Term life insurance is generally more affordable compared to other types of life insurance.
+Term life insurance is generally more affordable than other life insurance types.

 2. Whole Life Insurance: Whole life insurance is a permanent life insurance policy that offers coverage for the entire lifetime of the insured individual.
-It not only provides a death benefit but also accumulates cash value over time.
+It provides a death benefit and accumulates cash value over time.
 The premiums for whole life insurance are generally higher than those for term life insurance, but the policy offers lifelong protection and potential for cash value growth.

 3. Universal Life Insurance: Universal life insurance is another form of permanent life insurance that combines a death benefit with a savings component.
 It allows policyholders to adjust their death benefit and premium payments within certain limits.
-Universal life insurance offers more flexibility compared to whole life insurance, but it also carries more complexity.
+Universal life insurance offers more flexibility than whole life insurance but also carries more complexity.

 Which type of life insurance policy is best for me?